mackieks/thundervolt/hardware/ASSEMBLY.md

 ## Rework

-You may need to perform rework on your Thundervolt board, especially if you ordered a HASL board, or your pasting job was messy (both of which were true for this example assembly!)
+You may need to perform rework on your Thundervolt board, especially if your board was sitting out for a long time, or your pasting job was messy (both of which were true for this example assembly!)
 Inspect the board for any misaligned or tombstoned components, and any head-in-pillow defects.
 Any free-floating solder balls should also be removed.

 <img src="../images/assembly/IMG_20240707_162443.jpg"/>